AvolitesLtd/TitanManual/website/versioned_docs/version-19.0/synergy/operating-synergy.md

 import Keys from '@site/src/components/key.ts';
 import Video from '@site/src/components/video.tsx';

-Once Titan and the Ai server(s) or Prism Zero applications are [linked up](setting-up.md), you can start controlling them from the console.
+Once Titan and the Ai server(s) or Prism applications are [linked up](setting-up.md), you can start controlling them from the console.

 ## Uploading Content with the Media browser

-The Media Browser allows you to upload media content directly to the Ai server or the machine running Prism Zero from the Titan console.
+The Media Browser allows you to upload media content directly to the Ai server or the machine running Prism from the Titan console.
 You can also create new media banks on an Ai server.
 Media content will be automatically transcoded to the AiM codec as required by the Ai system.
 This is very handy when you are handed a last-minute media file at the front of house position.